TheMinefighter/PropertyOrFieldInfo/CONTRIBUTING.md

 INCLUDING, WITHOUT LIMITATION, ANY WARRANTIES OR CONDITIONS OF TITLE, NON-INFRINGEMENT, MERCHANTABILITY, OR FITNESS FOR A PARTICULAR PURPOSE.

-This Agreement is based upon <a href="https://github.com/JamesNK/Newtonsoft.Json/blob/master/CONTRIBUTING.md">an Agreement</a>  published by James Newton-King under MIT License.
+This Agreement is based upon https://github.com/JamesNK/Newtonsoft.Json/blob/master/CONTRIBUTING.md published by James Newton-King under MIT License.